bongohead/gradient.js/README.md

 ### Example 1: 2-color gradient with stops at 0 to 100
 First create a gradient map variable.

-**The first parameter of gradient.create() should be an array of values where the gradient changes color (in increasing order), the second parameter the array of colors, and the third parameter the format of the colors of the previous parameter.
+**The first parameter of gradient.create() should be the array of values, the second parameter the array of colors, and the third parameter the format of the colors of the previous parameter.
 Possible values for the third parameter include 'hex', 'rgb', and 'rgba'.**
 ```javascript
 var grMap = gradient.create(
   [0,100],